KEDGERS/Draft/AIOps_Containers_Anomaly_Detection.md

 Such that the class label y of any sample x can be predicted by y = f(x)

-### Designing the Anomaly Detection Strategy
+### Designing the Strategy for Anomaly Detection

 Anomaly detection for Containers in a certain monitoring domain  faces the following challenges.

 1) Multiple anomaly categories.
-Under Cloud environment, there are many factors that may cause anomalous performance of VMs.
-Anomalies of VMs are diversified.
-Therefore, in order to further detect the types of anomalies, anomaly detection of VMs should be considered as a multi-class classification problem.
-However, the existing researches in literature usually only determine the states of VMs as normal or abnormal (i.e., binary classification).
+Under Cloud environment, there are many factors that may cause anomalous performance of Containers.
+Anomalies of Containers are diversified.
+Therefore, in order to further detect the types of anomalies, anomaly detection should be considered as a multi-class classification problem.

 2) Imbalanced training sample sets.
 In general, normal samples can be easily collected.
 Despite frequent occurrence, anomalies are still small probability events compared with normal states.
 Therefore, it is not easy to collect abnormal samples.
 When Cloud platform is newly deployed, or a monitoring domain is newly partitioned, the training sample set only contains normal samples.
 After the detection framework detects abnormal states and sends to the operator for verification, abnormal samples are gradually accumulated.
 Therefore, a perfect anomaly detection system should be able to deal with imbalanced training sample set.

 3) Increasing number of training samples.
-Since Cloud platform is a real production environment, the detection framework collects sample data of VMs in real-time.
-In order to accurately reflect the new trend of performance or state of VMs, the detected and verified samples should be added into the training sample set.
+Since Cloud platform is a real production environment, the detection framework collects sample data in real-time.
+In order to accurately reflect the new trend of performance, the detected and verified samples should be added into the training sample set.
 The training of anomaly detection model usually requires much time.
 Therefore, the adopted anomaly detection algorithm should have the ability of online learning, i.e., the detection model can be updated only according to the newly added training samples.
 At the same time, some selected samples should be deleted to avoid the number of training samples exceeding the capability of training sample set.

-There is no universal detection algorithm which can solve all the problems of Containers anomaly detection.
-Therefore, to cope with above challenges, this paper designs strategies of selecting Support Vector Machines (SVM) based anomaly detection algorithm from a set of algorithms for different situations, which are summarized as follows:
+There is no universal detection algorithm which can solve all these challenges.
+Therefore, to cope with the above challenges, this paper designs strategies of selecting Support Vector Machines (SVM) based anomaly detection algorithm from a set of algorithms for different situations, which are summarized as follows:

 1) If there are only normal samples, One Class SVM (OCSVM) is chosen.
 These situations include newly deployed Cloud platforms or newly partitioned monitoring domains.
-Since there is no training sample set, the solution collects some samples and sends to the operator, there are only normal samples without abnormal ones in an initial period of running time.
+There are only normal samples without abnormal ones in an initial period of running time.

 2) If the ratio of one kind of samples is below a certain threshold (e.g., the proportion of the number of minority class to the total number of training sample set is less than 5%), i.e., the training sample set is imbalanced, imbalanced SVM is chosen.
 Imbalanced SVM can effectively solve the problem of imbalanced classification, thus improving the accuracy of anomaly detection.